JulieHohenberg/MassBay_LetterWriter/README.md

 # MassBay Forest Advocacy App

-A clean, elderly-friendly web application to help Massachusetts residents generate and send advocacy letters to protect the MassBay Forest / Centennial Park parcel.
+Life moves fast.
+This heuristic-powered tool helps you quickly put your thoughts into words—clearly, respectfully, and in your voice.
+This web application helps Massachusetts residents generate and send advocacy letters to protect the MassBay Forest / Centennial Park parcel.

 ## Features
 - **Step 1:** Select and rank talking points from a predefined list.